Ittiwan people

 The Ittiwan people, also spelled Etiwan, were a Native American tribe, who lived near present-day Goose Creek.
 Sometimes they were referred to as Summerville Indians.
 They were located approximately 30 miles northeast of Charleston, South Carolina.

-Members of the Wassamasaw Tribe of Varnertown Indians, a state-recognized tribe in South Carolina claim descent from Ittiwan among other groups.
+Members of the Wassamasaw Tribe of Varnertown Indians, a state-recognized tribe in South Carolina, claim descent from the Ittiwan among other historical tribes.

 Culture

 Burial customs

 In a letter written on February 1, 1710, the Anglican missionary Francis Le Jau wrote "Our Indian Neighbours call their Nation Ittiwan: when any of them dies they anoint him all over with Oyl, either of Bear or Ikkerry nuts for they have no other, thats' a constant practice and the Women's employment."

 Ceremony and dance

 In a letter written on January 4, 1712, Le Jau described an Etiwan ceremony:

 "40 of them trimd painted and dress'd in their fineryes Coming from the Woods near a little hut Supported upon Pillars all painted and adorned.
 There after a paus and a speech 3 young men holding one another under the Arms begun a Dance followed by the rest in a long train, & serpenting abt. sevl. times with pritty motion, Steps and figures, they had rattles for their Musick, and sung after a Pause onely four Notes saying the same again."

 An elderly Etiwan man who was present at the ceremony explained to Le Jau that the three dancers who were holding each other's arms represented three men from whom all the other dancers were descended.
 He also explained that the little painted square hut represented a ship and Le Jau noted that the story reminded him of Noah's Ark, which he then shared with the Etiwan man.

 In a separate letter written two years earlier Le Jau describes another dance which was done yearly and took place over the course of three days and three nights.
 The men would dance during the day while the women danced during the night.
 When Le Jau asked a man about the meaning of the dance he was told that it was to remember a time when man was without woman.